xmartlabs/android-snapshot-publisher/README.md

 - `distributionNotifications`: If set to `true`, all build's recipients will get an email notification about the release.

 > Note: Fabric's Beta limits your release notes to a maximum of 16384 characters.
-Because of that, the plugin trims the last allowed line.
+Because of that, the plugin trims them up to the last allowed line.

 ### Google Play